-When we think we are Jot Saroop and live as such, our thinking (ਸੋਚ) gets transformed from body-consciousness to the Soul-Consciousness (Divine Wisdom, Divine Virtues, Naam-consciousness, Gurmukh Lifestyle…).
-Then, we start seeing the same One Spiritual Factor in everybody.
+When we think we are Jot Saroop or ‘Ansh’ of Rabb, and live as such, our thinking (ਸੋਚ) gets transformed from body-consciousness to the divine-Consciousness.
+Then, we start seeing ourselves as Jot Saroop.

-With real shift in thinking (ਸੋਚ) through the Wisdom, Pakhand and fraud cease to be.
-We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ-death of spiritual life), and saved from our exploitation in the name of the Gurbani and Dharma by the Pujaaree groups and the Pujaaree sytem.
+Pakhand, fraud, doubt, illusion, etc., cease to be with real shift in thinking (ਸੋਚ) through the Wisdom.
+We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ), and saved from our exploitation in the name of the Gurbani and Dharma by the crafty and illiterates paid clergy.

-Simply put: If there is hunger for understanding the Divine Wisdom (Aatam-Giaan) of the SGGS through the Gurbani-Vicchar, then Aatam-Giaan will Awaken within; leading to Spiritual Awakening or Mool-abidance within.
-Sipmly put: Shabad-Vichaar is finding out who am I?.
+Simply put: If there is hunger for understanding the Wisdom of the SGGS by churning the Gurbani through the Shabad-Vichaar., then Wisdom will Awaken within; leading to Awakening of the intellect to Wisdom.

 - ਬਿਨੁ ਬੂਝੇ ਸਭ ਹੋਇ ਖੁਆਰ ॥: Without understanding, ALL are troubled (afflicted, distressed, perplexed…). (sggs 791).

-Upon experiencing Spiritual Awakening (Enlightenment…), one’s problems still will be there, one’s duties still will be there, life’s strife and situations still will be there, body’s diseases and sickness and death still will be there.
+Upon experiencing Spiritual Awakening (Enlightenment, Gurmukh-hood…), one’s problems still will be there, one’s duties still will be there, life’s strife and situations still will be there, body’s diseases and sickness and death still will be there.

-According to the Gurbani, he accepts everything as the Divine Hukam (Law of Nature) with equanimity of the mind.
+According to the Gurbani, he accepts everything as the Hukam (System-Rule-Law of Nature) with equanimity of the mind.
 He is like the water drops which do not adhere to the lotus leaf!
 His mind becomes open to everything, but remains detached!